Adriano-Barbieri62/ReminderApp/README.md

 `Save`
 If everything went well, the following message will appear:
 `Note!
 Contacts exported successfully!`
 * Import contacts into your address book...
-Ctrl+Shift+i
+Ctrl+Shift+I
 Press Enter, a dialog box appears as name:
 `Select a file to import`
 `File name`